What is Turris project?⚓︎

 We consider security as one of our main focus areas.

-First step in security is setting up your unique password.
-Therefore we don’t enable internet connection unless user sets a password.
+The first step in security is setting up your unique password.
+Therefore we don’t enable internet connection unless a user sets a password.
 We don’t provide any defaults and you have to come with your own.
 We also encourage protecting your Wi-Fi with a password and we provide you with an easy way to create separate network for devices you don’t trust.
 Last but not least, our devices come with DNSSEC validation enabled by default.

 No software is ever perfect.
 To keep up with a new security standards and to fix existing bugs and vulnerabilities, you need your router up to date all the time.
 We provide updates for all our devices to fix discovered issues but also to provide new features.
 Those updates can be even installed automatically.